nanosai/thread-ops-java/README.md

 # Thread Ops for Java

-Thread Ops for Java is an open source toolkit providing multithreading tools supporting the implementation of samethreaded, asynchronous, non-blocking IO systems.
+Thread Ops for Java is an open source toolkit providing multithreading tools to support the implementation of samethreaded, asynchronous, non-blocking IO distributed systems.

 Thread Ops makes it easier to execute a task in a one-off thread, or to call a "function" repeatedly inside a loop in its own thread, and several other thread related tasks.